 How to Potty Train a Puppy in an Apartment

 Potty training a puppy in an apartment isn't the easiest thing you can do.
-When you have to potty train your dog in a house with a yard, it's so much easier.
-The hard thing about potty training your dog in an apartment has to do with the fact that you really need to think of alternatives aside from letting your dog outside, and this is the perfect guide to help you for just that!
+When you whole house with a yard, it's so much easier.
+The hardest thing about potty training your dog in an apartment has to do with the fact that you really need to think of alternatives aside from letting your dog outside, and this is the perfect guide to help you for just that!

 Why Baby Gates Are a Good Option

 Baby gates are one of the very best options for you to have when you're potty training your puppy in an apartment.
-The main reason for this, of course, is to limit your dog's accessibility to certain areas of the apartment such as the kitchen.
+The main reason for this, of course, is to limit your dog's accessibility to certain areas of the apartment (such as your bedroom, where you really don't want smelly pee).

-If you can prohibit your dog from accessing these areas very often, then you can greatly limit the amount of accidents in the house, and this is exactly why baby gates are one of the very best options for you to choose from when you're potty training your puppy in an apartment (or anywhere for that matter).
+If you can prohibit your dog from accessing these areas very often, then you can greatly reduce the number of accidents in the house - this is exactly why baby gates are one of the very best options for you to choose from when you're potty training your puppy in an apartment (or anywhere for that matter).
+We really like this gate, which is usually available for under $35.

 Helpful Resource: Crate to house train your puppy